apparebit/js-junction/notes.md

 A priori, isolating distinct functional concerns into separate modules and packages to improve code reuse is a Good Thing™.
-But many participants in the Node.js community have taken one amongst many criteria for high-quality software and pushed it ad absurdum — seemingly favoring one function per module, no matter how trivial the implementation and its API contract.
+But many participants in the Node.js community have taken one of many criteria for high-quality source code and pushed it ad absurdum — seemingly favoring one function per module, no matter how trivial the implementation and its API contract.
 The costs of this overindulgence in modularity became all too visible in 2016, when a bone-headed